superdisco-agents/moai-flow/.moai/memory/README.md

 ## Overview

+This directory contains:
-This directory contains the complete reference library for MoAI-ADK agents, skills, commands, and execution patterns.
+1. **Reference Library**: Complete documentation for agents, skills, commands, and patterns
+2. **Memory System**: Persistent storage for context continuity across sessions

 All documents are written in English as AI agent instructions.

 ## Memory Structure